substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/basic-setup.md

 # Part I: Basic set-up

 :::note
-This workshop assumes that you have already installed the prerequisites for building with Substrate on your machine.
+This tutorial assumes that you have already installed the prerequisites for building with Substrate on your machine.
 If you haven't already, head over to our [installation guide][installation].
 :::